-The diagram below illustrates what can be either mental health defenders or mental health saboteurs.
-These are five areas of life that can help protect people from mental health problems but they can also make people more vulnerable to them.
+The diagram above illustrates what can be either mental health defenders or mental health saboteurs.
+These are six areas of life that can help protect people from mental health problems but they can also make people more vulnerable to them.
 They can work to help people recover from problems or push them deeper into distress.
-The healthier these areas of life the better equipped people will be to deal with the things that happen to them.
+The healthier these areas of life are the better equipped people will be to deal with the things that happen to them.

 The mental health defenders can be like a ring of defenses surrounding a person.
-The more rings you have around you the more protected you are from the negative things in life.
+The more of these you have around you the more protected you are from the negative things in life.

 The mental health saboteurs are like traitors within the fortress walls and act to open the person up to being undermined and attacked from within.